t1protocol/t1/contracts/README.md

 2. Add a remapping for the dependency in [remappings.txt](./remappings.txt), e.g.
    `dependency-name=node_modules/dependency-name`

-Note that OpenZeppelin Contracts is pre-installed, so you can follow that as an example.

 ## Writing Tests

 To write a new test contract, you start by importing `Test` from `forge-std`, and then you inherit it in your test contract.
 Forge Std comes with a pre-instantiated [cheatcodes](https://book.getfoundry.sh/cheatcodes/) environment accessible via the `vm` property.
 If you would like to view the logs in the terminal output, you can add the `-vvv` flag and use [console.log](https://book.getfoundry.sh/faq?highlight=console.log#how-do-i-use-consolelog).

-This template comes with an example test contract [Foo.t.sol](./test/Foo.t.sol)

 ## Usage